flutter/website/src/docs/index.md

 We also have some helpful videos on our [Flutter YouTube channel][]!
 In particular, check out the [Flutter in Focus series][], and learn about other series on our [videos][] page.

 First up, why use Flutter?
-What makes it different than otherapp frameworks?
+What makes it different than other app frameworks?

 <iframe width="560" height="315" src="https://www.youtube.com/embed/l-YO9CmaSUM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe><br>